Massive Results from an Online Thyroid Survey

 While NDT formulations are great for thyroid patients, you can still get amazing results using any form of T3 medication.

-But when you start to see the studies which show this number 5+, it starts to become a trend that you can't ignore.
+But when you start to see the studies which show this connection over and over again, it starts to become a trend that you can’t ignore.

-As a thyroid patient, you should be aware that you have A LOT to gain by switching to a thyroid medication which contains T3 in it!
+As a thyroid patient, you should be aware that you have A LOT to gain by switching to a thyroid medication that contains T3 in it!

 You can do this by either adding T3 medications to your existing T4 dose or by simply switching to a formulation of Natural Desiccated Thyroid hormone.